JinoGeorge/AddressBook/README.md

 	"email":"adam.simon@test.com"
 }'
  ~~~~
-5. When you create a contact the reponse will have the url to get that data within the localtion header.
+5.When you create a contact the reponse will have the url to get that data within the localtion header.
  ~~~~
 $ curl -X GET \
   'http://localhost:9090/addressbook/contacts/aa873865-4a37-4bb6-a40e-195d544e9d2a?access_token=a62b0050-de53-4612-9952-bec6004f9a00'